 When the seller agrees to finance the property for the buyer which could also include assuming a mortgage contract.

 Also known as the closing of the loan, in which the title of the home is transferred to the new owner and the sale of the property is finalized.

 A document that lists all of the details of the sale of the home.
 A real estate agent will normally go over this document with the buyer and seller and explain the fees or costs, including previous years’ property taxes, points, insurance, title insurance, commission fees, and loan and financing fees.

 The land layout of a property that shows the exact legal boundaries of the property.
-This survey is done so that the buyer know their legal property boundaries and to ensure there are no legal property boundary disputes with adjacent property owners.
+This survey is done so that the buyer knows their legal property boundaries and ensure there are no legal property boundary disputes with adjacent property owners.

 This document shows your service record, including when you entered the service, how long you served.
 It is usually provided by the Military unit with which you served.

 This is a legal entitlement to a property to a spouse in the case the other spouse dies.

 This is a legal entitlement to only your portion of a property in the case the other property owner dies.

 Also called a deed.
 This is the legal document that specifies who owns a particular property.